 So, this will be a different answer for everyone.
 For us, we’ve tried multiple dining options and have opinions to share!
 You will surely feel the bias here, but know we’re just giving it to you straight!

-This is pre-paid with your vacation and gives you dining credits per person in your party to use throughout your vacation.
-A favorite option, if we can get it for free, is to take advantage of the Free Disney Dining Plan and upgrade to the second tier plan which gets us a quick service and table service for lunch and dinner each day.
+You pre-pay for the the Disney Dining Plans with your vacation package.
+As a result it feels slightly better than forking over hundreds of dollars at each meal.
+A favorite option, if we can get it for free, is to take advantage of the Free Disney Dining Plan.
+Then upgrade to the second tier plan which gets us a quick service and table service for lunch and dinner each day.
 Then we just pack little breakfast bars or buy yogurt with cash for breakfast.
 We of course also get 1 snack each day on that plan so could also find a snack to have for breakfast if needed, but then we do like our snacks, so we usually save those for treats.
 This choice is one that i like best for peace of mind.
 I know what I’ve paid, can eat what I want, and won’t face a high credit card bill when I get home.

 Pay For Each Meal With Cash/Credit

 We’ve also just paid for food in the moment while combining table service and counter service meals throughout our vacation.
 But I have to say the illusion of free food or even pre-paid with your vacation food is much better in my opinion than paying for things in the moment.
-A Disney trip at its best is paid for completely when you get there so the only financial decisions you have to make are involving souvenirs.
 When you’re at the table post amazing meal and get that check for 300 dollars you start feeling bad about a lot of things… that shouldn’t be part of your vacay.

 Now, if you’re traveling with a smaller group or don’t really eat much this cash option could be your best choice if you’re good at self-restraint, won’t buy every amazing food item you see and can keep yourself on a budget.
 We’d recommend buying disney gift cards with your food budget money to keep it in check.